 Dog Friendly, Family Friendly, Accessible (Wheelchair), Kid Friendly

 Blackwater Falls State Park

-57 ft (17.3 m) in a uniquely colored waterfall.
+As the snow melts and comes trickling down the mountains, it gains color from the tannins of the pine trees and picks up speed as it descends in elevation.
+In the heart of Canaan Valley, the Blackwater River falls 57ft (17m) in a uniquely colored waterfall.
 The state park has cabins, camping, a lodge, and lots of trails to bike, hike, and even cross-country ski on.
-The nearby towns of Thomas and Davis have coffee shops, art galleries, breweries, and restaurants for a perfect mountain getaway
+The nearby towns of Thomas and Davis have coffee shops, art galleries, breweries, and restaurants for a perfect mountain getaway.

-.
-John Brown raided an armory in town in 1859 in an attempt to get weapons and put up an armed fight against slavery, and the town saw action during the civil war on the border between North and the South.
-You can also experience West Virginia’s great outdoors with a bike ride along the C&O Canal Path, which runs from Georgetown in Washington, D.C. to Cumberland, Maryland, or a hike to get spectacular view of the river and town.
+On the eastern panhandle of West Virginia just across the Potomac River from Maryland is the historic town of Harper’s Ferry.
+John Brown raided an armory in town in 1859 in an attempt to get weapons and put up an armed fight against slavery, and the town saw action during the civil war on the border between the North and the South.
+You can also experience West Virginia’s great outdoors with a bike ride along the C&O Canal Path, which runs from Georgetown in Washington DC to Cumberland, Maryland, or a hike to get spectacular views of the river and town.